 Dr. Cheung received his Bachelor of Science (honors) in Biochemistry from the University of British Columbia.
 He then worked in Dr. Stephen Scherer’s laboratory at the Hospital for Sick Children in Toronto and was part of a team that completed the DNA sequence map and gene annotation of the human chromosome 7.
 He completed his medical degree and a Master of Science in Neuroscience at the Larner College of Medicine at the University of Vermont.
 Dr. Cheung performed his medical internship and residency training in neurology at Washington University in St. Louis School of Medicine/Barnes-Jewish Hospital.
-He then came to Stanford University and completed a clinical fellowship in sleep medicine in 2015.
-Dr. Cheung is a clinical instructor in sleep medicine and specializes in the treatment of sleep disorders, particularly in hypersomnia disorders.
-His research focus is on understanding the neurobiological and genetic basis of hypersomnia disorders.
+He then completed a clinical fellowship in sleep medicine at Stanford University in 2014-2015.
+Dr. Cheung completed an NIH T32 postdoctoral research fellowship in 2015-2017 (adviser Dr. Emmanuel Mignot).
+He is an instructor in sleep medicine and specializes in the treatment of sleep disorders, particularly in hypersomnia disorders.
+He is a principal investigator of an NIH K23 award with a research focus on elucidating the neurobiological and genetic basis of hypersomnia disorders.
 Dr. Cheung is also investigating applications of wearable and other digital technologies to the study of sleep.

 - Sleep Medicine